rwhetten/DeepSeqAnalysis/docs/source/genome-assembly.rst

 Exercise - assembly of a bacterial genome from simulated Illumina 100-nt PE reads
 *********************************************************************************

-THe `GenomeAssembly shell script <https://drive.google.com/open?id=1wLU75DflXTdHeA2oD51ppeDHaLdOzDtr>`_ will guide the exercises for this class.
+The `GenomeAssembly shell script <https://drive.google.com/open?id=1wLU75DflXTdHeA2oD51ppeDHaLdOzDtr>`_ will guide the exercises for this class.
 To download an archive of the bacterial genome and simulated reads use the following command.

    :code:`wget -O DPC4571.tgz https://velocity.ncsu.edu/dl/tbjlRdy/367495`